 • Lead by example and know your audience – encourage others to employ ethical birding practices

 • Report bird sightings – all data are useful to bird conservation and wherever possible, should be reported to ornithological databases in the country example Universities, Natural History Museums, etc. [in Sri Lanka, FOGSL ]

 • Impart knowledge – share what you know about birds and their habitats

 • Get involved – encourage birders to engage local communities and get involved in conservation initiatives at their favourite birding locations

 • Consider the birds – always put the health and wellbeing of birds first- consider the impact you as an individual and the group are having on birds and their environment

-The views expressed here are limited to those of the author and should not in any we be interpreted as those of the Field Ornithology Group of Sri Lanka or any other organization.
+The views expressed here are limited to those of the author and should not be interpreted as those of the Field Ornithology Group of Sri Lanka or any such organization for birds.